Studiegids

 The Metabolomics and Analysis Centre develops new analytical strategies for personalized health strategies and personalized medicine.
 We specifically focus on metabolomics-driven systems biology to obtain new insights in disease mechanisms.
 We develop novel phenotypic read-outs for diagnosis and patient stratification for treatment based on metabolomics, UPE, and organ-on-a-chip technologies and methods.

-For the research specialisation - Systems Biomedicine and Pharmacology, students have to complete the following parts:
+For the research specialisation - Systems Biomedicine and Pharmacology, students have to complete the following parts after the general programme of year 1:

 • Elective space (18EC)